hypernova-developer/VorteX/README.md

 2. C++ CLI
  This one did not look pretty but more importantly, it did not work well.
 It had a lot of bugs.
 After this attempt, I stopped project VorteX again for approximately 1 month.
 3. C++ FTXUI (TUI)
- This was the true final of the project VorteX.
+ This was the true stabilized version of the project VorteX.
 It looked so pretty and worked well without bugs.
+4. 3++
+ This version is now the rival of Yazi with a far better UI and UX.

 - VorteX is inspired by [sxyazi/yazi](https://github.com/sxyazi/yazi) and developed to be an alternative for it.